 PD constitutes a key input in measuring ECL.
 PD is an estimate of the likelihood of default over a given time horizon, the calculation of which includes historical data, assumptions and expectations of future conditions.

-As at September 30, 2021 and December 31, 2020, the Company assessed a nil probability of default for all of its financial assets measured at amortized cost.
+As at March 31, 2022 and December 31, 2021, the Company assessed a probability of default of 0.09% and 0.10%, respectively, for all of its financial assets measured at amortized cost.